Fibre broadband without a contract

 That said, more than 90% of the UK's premises now have access to BT Infinity 1, if not Infinity 2.

 There really isn't much in the way of a substitute for fibre broadband.
-Mobile broadband isn't really reliable or fast enough to stand in for a fixed fibre connection, although those in a strong signal area might want to give EE's "double speed 4G" a go: depending on how busy the network is, users can get up to 30Mb.
+Mobile broadband isn't really reliable or fast enough to stand in for a fixed fibre connection, although those in a strong signal area might want to give one of EE's 4GEE plans a go: depending on how busy the network is, users can get up to 60Mb.

 Free wi-fi is another option - but even if the location offering it has fibre, the chances are there'll be too many other people using it to get a consistently fast connection.